 There are often widely agreed, commonly accepted, notations used for temporal reference systems, but few have been standardized.
 Any particular notation may be capable of expressing a wider range of times than are valid for the reference system.

-Example: The IETF RFC 3339 timestamp notation, a restrictive profile of ISO 8601:2004, can express times before 1588CE, when the Gregorian calendar was first introduced in some parts of the world.
+Example: The IETF RFC 3339 timestamp notation, a restrictive profile of ISO 8601, can express times before 1582CE, when the Gregorian calendar was first introduced in some parts of the world.

 11 SYNCHRONIZATION OF CLOCKS

 If there are two or more clocks, stationary with respect to each other, and a practical method of communicating their times to each other, the clocks can be perfectly synchronized.

-However, if the clocks are moving with respect to each other, they cannot be precisely coordinated (unless the communication is instantaneous).
+However, if the clocks are moving with respect to each other, perfect synchronization would require communication to be instantaneous.
 As communication speed is limited by the finite constant speed of light, perfect synchronization is not possible, though repetitive protocols can be used to reduce the synchronization error to any practical desired level.

-See A Brief History of Timekeeping, pages 187-191.
+See the book A Brief History of Timekeeping, pages 187-191.